lforst/glsp-vscode-integration/packages/vscode-integration/README.md

 needed for the integration to work properly:

-- The `onDidChangeCustomDocument` of your `CustomEditorProvider` should always fire at least when `GlspVscodeAdapter.onDidChangeCustomDocument` fires.
+- The `onDidChangeCustomDocument` of your `CustomEditorProvider` should always fire at least when `GlspVscodeConnector.onDidChangeCustomDocument` fires.
-- `GlspVscodeAdapter.saveDocument(document)` should be called when `CustomEditorProvider.saveCustomDocument`
+- `GlspVscodeConnector.saveDocument(document)` should be called when `CustomEditorProvider.saveCustomDocument`
   is called.
-- `GlspVscodeAdapter.saveDocument(document, destination)` should be called when `CustomEditorProvider.saveCustomDocumentAs` is called.
+- `GlspVscodeConnector.saveDocument(document, destination)` should be called when `CustomEditorProvider.saveCustomDocumentAs` is called.
-- `GlspVscodeAdapter.revertDocument()` should be called when `CustomEditorProvider.revertCustomDocument`
+- `GlspVscodeConnector.revertDocument()` should be called when `CustomEditorProvider.revertCustomDocument`
   is called.

 Additionally the `resolveCustomEditor` function of the `CustomEditorProvider` act as an excellent place to register your GLSP clients.
-You can do this with the `GlspVscodeAdapter.registerClient(client)` function.
+You can do this with the `GlspVscodeConnector.registerClient(client)` function.
 You are free to choose on how your clients implement the needed interface, however if you need inspiration on how to do it with the default GLSP components, you can take a look at the example [here](https://github.com/eclipse-glsp/glsp-vscode-integration/tree/master/example/workflow).